-Personalized Learning Initiative
+Personalized Learning Handbook:

 Damaged Chromebooks or those with persistent issues should be brought to the Media Center during homeroom or on the way to the student's lunch period.
 Exceptions can be made by a classroom teacher who can send the student with a pass to the Media Center during class.
 Students should not come by the Media Center between classes without a pass.
 No tardy passes will be written by Media Center staff.